The New Tesla: The Elon Musk Medicine Show

 Conclusion

 With Tesla focused on manufacturing to scale with gigafactories and producing more and more in house, it is creating a company with so many exposures that a simple competitive change can invalidate its choices.
 Changing horses in midstream is always expensive, and we're about to see the cost of the transition from Autopilot 1.0 to 2.0 that won't work its way through the system until past 1Q17.
-If indeed several other battery technologies offer order of magnitude improvements for stationary storage, that undermines the Powerwall story.
+If indeed several other battery technologies offer order of magnitude improvements for stationary storage, that undermines the powerwall story.
 As the multi-junction thin film option that Holistic Solar is now starting to bring to market has a better development runway to lower cost solar power than C-Si (Crystalline Silicon), the story of the Riverbend gigafactory in Buffalo is finished.
 It will be simply another commodity solar panel manufacturer in a market that is already flooded.

 In other words, this ever tightening integration of more and more steps of the production process concentrates the risk to a degree that has seldom seen before, as the potential points of failure multiply.
 2017 is very likely going to expose some of these weaknesses during the year.
 The complexity of the operation has often offered opportunities to bring out some kind of good news at just the right moment, the value of which was often hard to judge, but a lot of those cards have been played, and the stories behind them have mostly not panned out.
-Going short remains tougher than going long at any time, and any investor needs to do their own due diligence, but there is a plethora of potential triggers in the mind-bogglingly complex fabric of Tesla, and every acquisition, including SolarCity has multiplied the number of risk factors.
+Going short remains tougher than going long at any time, and any investor needs to do their own due diligence, but there is a plethora of potential triggers in the mind-bogglingly complex fabric of Tesla, and every acquisition, including SolarCity, has multiplied the number of risk factors.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.